proof-ladders/protocol-ladder/README.md

 This repository aims to accumulate a set of examples, for the formal analysis of crypto primitives and protocols.

+The README is a bit messy and mostly refers to examples already modeled in some multiple tools.
+For the current status of the more general presentation of what protocols we hope to integrate here, please refer to [https://github.com/charlie-j/fm-crypto-lib/blob/main/Notes/main.pdf].

 All difficult levels are subjective: easy, medium, hard, extreme, with an additional Out-Of-Scope (OOS)(impossible to model for some reasons).

 TODO: give an intuition/criterion of what each difficulty levels should reflect?